Sierra Juarez Hidden Salamander, Sierra Juarez Moss Salamander

 The forest habitat of T. adelos has been extremely disturbed and reduced, in part due to the 1990s fires in Cerro Baul (Parra-Olea et al. 2008).
 Most of the cloud forest has been deforested for agriculture and human use, leaving only small portions remaining (Papenfuss and Wake 1987).

-Thorius adelos is listed as “Endangered” by IUCN.
+Thorius adelos was originally listed as “Endangered” by IUCN Redlist.
 It is not found in protected areas, making it necessary to maintain the remaining portions of cloud forest.
 Further conservation efforts are need for both land and water protection (Parra-Olea et al. 2008).

 Possible reasons for amphibian decline